mikeconley/myqonly/README.md

 Once you have that API key, go to about:addons and visit the Preferences for MyQOnly.
 Paste in the API key, and set the update interval to your liking.

+For Github, you just need to enter your username into the about:addons preferences in MyQOnly.

 This is still very much a WIP, so it might not work perfectly.
 Please file bugs!